-Achievements for the 2015/2016 Academic Year-
+Achievements for the 2016/2017 Academic Year

-During the past school year many of our service departments and academic support services continued their efforts to support the elimination of barriers for individuals with disabilities.
+During the past school year, the TCDSB continued its efforts to support the elimination of barriers for individuals with disabilities.

-Facilities, Planning and Capital Development Department:
+Facilities, Planning and Capital Development Department

-The Facilities, Planning and Capital Development department worked within the budget allocations to renovate schools, build new or replacement elementary and secondary schools and modified existing structures while ensuring that all requirements under the Ontario Building Code were met.
+The Facilities, Planning and Capital Development department worked within the budget allocations to renovate schools, build new or replacement elementary and secondary schools and modify existing structures while ensuring that all requirements under the Ontario Building Code were met.
 Ontario Building Code requirements are in compliance with the Accessibility for Ontarians with Disabilities Act (AODA) statutory obligations to ensure that physical barriers are eliminated for individuals with disabilities.
+The Facilities Department ensures procedures are followed for preventative and emergency maintenance of the accessible elements in public spaces and when dealing with temporary disruptions when accessible elements are not in working order.
+This includes providing notice and contact information on-site and electronically, when possible.